Privacy policy

 2. Who is responsible for the processing of your personal data?

-WMCES is responsible for the processing of your personal data.
+WMCES is the data controller responsible for the processing of your personal data.
 WMCES is a European political foundation (0892.052.283), whose registered office is established at Rue du Commerce 10, 1000 (Belgium).
 This means that WMCES determines for what purposes and with what means your personal data will be processed.

 3. Which personal data do we process about you?